Pete Millett's DIY Audio pages

 I consider all the information that I post here to be in the public domain.
 So, you can use it however you want, for commercial or non-commercial use.

 That said, I would appreciate it if you at least let me know if you are going to use any of the circuits or especially PCB Gerber files to make commercial products, or to sell bare PCB's.

 There are some cases where products are being sold not only with my permission, but active involvement.
 The "Millett Hybrid" effort and others at HeadFi are examples (and excellent models of how the DIY community should work, in my opinion).
 There are other cases where I have asked vendors to sell PCB's as a service to hobbyists.
 And there are other cases where companies are manufacturing and selling PCB's, chassis, etc. without contacting me at all.

 In ALL of these cases, I make no profit from any of the sales.
 Zero, zip, nada.
 I have a normal "day job" that pays the bills, this is strictly a hobby with me.
 So please do not expect me to provide the level of technical support that you might expect when buying a product.
 I try and help, but it sometimes takes me days - even weeks if I'm traveling for work - to respond.

 Thanks for your indulgence in reading this!

 All that said...
 I do sometimes sell things, including projects I no longer need, PC boards for my designs, and occasionally parts and tubes.
-I usually do this through eBay - my seller name is "pmillett".
+I usually do this through eBay - I maintain an eBay store "pmillett".
 You can click here to see what I may be selling at the moment.